Sugar Spun Run

 Instructions

-• Add in remaining sugar, 1 cup at a time.
+• With mixer on low-speed, add in remaining sugar, 1 cup (125g) at a time.

-• Refrigerate filling for at least 1 hour.
+• Cover and refrigerate filling for at least 1 hour.

-• Once chilled, scoop by 1 1/2 Tablespoon and roll into egg shape and place on wax-paper lined cookie tray.
+• Once chilled, scoop dough by 1 ½ Tablespoon and roll between your hands into egg shape.
+Place eggs on wax-paper lined cookie tray.
 If dough is still sticky, chill for longer or dust your hands with powdered sugar before rolling.
-Return to refrigerator while you prepare the chocolate coating
+Return eggs to the refrigerator while you prepare the chocolate coating

-• Refrigerate until chocolate coating has hardened.
-Keep eggs refrigerated.
+• Return eggs to the refrigerator and refrigerate until chocolate coating has hardened.

 Notes

 Allow potatoes to cool completely before adding sugar.
-Otherwise they will melt the sugar and you will end up with a very runny mess that will not conform to an egg shape.
+Otherwise they will melt the sugar and you will end up with a very runny mess.
 I recommend allowing them to cool at room temperature rather than the fridge, as sometimes the condensation from the fridge can also make the mixture runny.

-Another variation of this candy can be made by rolling the filling into cigar shapes and rolling in 2 Tablespoons of cinnamon for Cinnamon Cigar Candy.
+Another variation of this candy can be made by rolling the filling into cigar shapes and rolling in 2 Tablespoons of cinnamon for Cinnamon Cigar Candy or you can roll into a sheet, spread with peanut butter, and roll into a log and slice for peanut butter pinwheel potato candy.

 Nutrition